 The ceremony will take place on April 12th, 2023 in the Performing Arts Center at Plymouth North High School.
 Check back soon for more information about the event!

 Will all of the videos that were submitted be played during the ceremony on April 12th?

 All submitted videos will be a part of the Film Festival celebration, but depending on the number of submissions, they may not all be viewed on the night of the ceremony.
 Entries will be included as part of the 2023 celebrations, and highlighted by EDTV.

 Can I use copyrighted content in my video?

-Copyrighted music of any kind is NOT allowed in your submissions.
-In addition, copyrighted images and/or videos are NOT allowed in submissions for the categories of Narrative and Micromovie.
-However, if your submission falls under the category of Journalism, you can potentially use some forms of copyrighted material (i.e. news reports, press photos, etc) so long as you cite the source of the material you use.
+Copyrighted music or materials of any kind is NOT allowed in your submissions.
+However, if your submission falls under the category of Journalism, you can potentially use some forms of copyrighted material (i.e. news reports, press photos, etc.) so long as you cite the source of the material you use.

 How do I cite my sources if I use Copyrighted Content in my Journalism category submission?